 My Harp Tuesday video series grew out of a desire to share some of my thoughts about playing the harp.
 It should serve to give you a good idea of my teaching style!

-Due to COVID-19, I am ONLY teaching online at this time.
+I am ONLY teaching online at this time (summer 2023).

 I offer both regular lessons and on-demand coaching sessions.

 Via Skype or Zoom I'm able to work with harpists all across the globe!
 Email me if you're interested in working with me.

 I'm based in Victoria, BC, Canada, but at the moment I am ONLY offering online lessons.

 $76 CAD for 60 minutes

 Payment via etransfer (within Canada) or Paypal (rest of the world).

 e-transfer for students in Canada and Paypal for the rest of the world.
 Payment for the upcoming month's lesson required, payable at the last lesson of each month.